oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

     $ <copy>kubectl get secret -n azn-server  oractl-passwords -o jsonpath='{.data.admin}' | base64 -d</copy>
     ```

-    Start the Oracle Backend for Spring Boot CLI in a new terminal window using this command:
+    Start the Oracle Backend for Spring Boot and Microservices CLI (*oractl*) in a new terminal window using this command:

     ```shell
     $ <copy>oractl</copy>